54Legacy-Rogers-PoC/rogers-udda-dbx-poc/README.md

 - Minimum one approval is required.
 - Branch protection and merge controls are required.
 - Direct commits to `main` are prohibited.

-## Current Design Defaults

-- Duplicate records in a template fail the request.
-- Invalid rows fail the request.
-- Processing is fail-fast to preserve traceability.
-- `max_records` default is set to `1000` and can be changed in config.

-## Open Decisions to Confirm

-- Final max template row count.
-- Partial-processing behavior for large requests.
-- Mixed ADD/REMOVE behavior policy per template.
-- Expanded Databricks object types beyond current baseline.